Find-A-Can/Find-A-Can/Reports/report-5-12.md

 - Back end populated with new data from City of Seattle
 - Back end ready to deploy on AWS
     - Not finished, but able to run in cloud
+- Write more tests for the backend code, and make the tests runnable in the CI service

 #### Ryan Tannenberg
 - Users of the app can add different types of cans to the database